advaith1/howtodiscord/docs/bugs/bugbot.md

 !deny | Deny a ticket in the Bug Approval Queue !revoke | Revoke an approval or deny of a ticket - You can reuse !approve or !deny to override existing stance !attach | Attach media to a file
-!addnote | Add a note to an approved Bug Report
+!addnote and !note | Add a note to an approved Bug Report